jimmyangel/hildemorin/content/classes/_index.md

 ---
-classesintro: >
+classesintro: |-
-  I offer the following classes either at your venue or at [my studio](/studio/).
+  I offer the following classes at my studio in Portland, OR.
   For more information or to schedule a class, please [CONTACT ME](/#contact).
 classes:
   - namekey: curves